liao961120/pynote/_build/error_handling.md

   title: 'Classes'
 next_page:
   url: /requests
-  title: 'Requests Data from the Web'
+  title: 'Request Data from the Web'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---